robinthibaut/project_template/README.md

 This template is designed to help you get started with your Python scientific project.
 It includes a directory structure, files, and configurations that will help you get up and running quickly.

+### How to use?

+Simply click on the ["Use this template"](https://github.com/robinthibaut/project_template/generate) button above to start using this template.
+You can then rename the project directory and start working on your project by cloning it to your system.

 ### Directories
 The `project_name` directory is where your project's code will live.
 The `scripts`, `notebooks`, and `data` directories are where you'll store your project's Python scripts, Jupyter notebooks, and data files, respectively.
 The `outputs` directory is where your project's output files will be stored (e.g., results, figures...).
 Finally, the report directory contains a LaTeX template for your project's report.